By Kevin Courtney, Esq. | Former USMC Judge Advocate | California Attorney

 • Purple Heart disability

-• armed conflict
+• Armed conflict

-• hazardous service
+• Hazardous service

-• conditions simulating war
+• Conditions simulating war

-• instrumentality of war
+• Instrumentality of war

+In plain English, the question is not just whether you were hurt or became ill during service.
 The real question is whether you are a retiree with a VA-rated condition that can be proven to fit the CRSC rules.

 What Does CRSC Actually Do?

 CRSC is a tax-free monthly payment that can restore some or all of the retired pay you had to waive in order to receive VA disability compensation.
+The statutory authority is 10 U.S.C. § 1413a.

 In plain English: